appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 2. From the **Queries** Tab, click **+ New query / API**.

-3. Select the `Add GetProducts` query module to view inputs, default values, and query settings.
+3. Select the `Add GetUsers` query module to view inputs, default values, and query settings.

 4. Run the query module.

-5. To display query data, drop a Table widget and connect it to the `GetProducts` **Query module**.
+5. To display query data, drop a Table widget and connect it to the `GetUsers` **Query module**.

 You have successfully integrated the query module into your app, displaying its data in the Table widget.